 Seafood shells are also hard on your garbage disposal blades.
 They can easily ding up or dull your blades, as well as create blockages in the pipes.
 Instead, consider using them as compost for your garden.

-8. Plastic, Stickers, and Other Food Wrappings
+8. Plastics, Stickers, and Other Wrappers

 Inorganic materials don’t break down the same way organic materials do.
 For example, if you’re tossing stickers from produce into the sink for the garbage disposal to take care of, you’re making your pipe vulnerable to blockages in the future.
 Avoid throwing any kind of trash or food wrapping down the disposal, such as plastics, aluminum foil, cardboard, styrofoam, etc.